dy/piezo/docs/r&d.md

     - `*` elements cannot be part of sequence
   * generally `,` can be above all operators which cannot be part of group, eg. `^(a,b),c` is impossible

-## [x] Group ops: how? deconstruct to per-component ops with duplication
+## [x] Groups: ops - how? deconstruct to per-component ops with duplication

   * Must not introduce any dynamic tax